 Cases by age group

 Get tested and stay home

 Protect yourself and those around you by coming forward and getting tested.
 Even if you have mild symptoms, you may pass COVID-19 on to someone more vulnerable.

 Map of NSW vaccinations by home postcode and LGA

-The map shows the percentage of people aged 15 and over vaccinated against COVID-19 by Local Government Area (LGA) and postcode.
+The map shows the percentage of people aged 15 and over vaccinated against COVID-19 by Local Government Area (LGA) and aged 16 and over vaccinated against COVID-19 by postcode.

 One dose refers to people who have received at least 1 dose of an eligible vaccine.
 People with at least 1 dose encompasses people fully vaccinated and people with only 1 dose.

 Fully vaccinated refers to people who are fully vaccinated with 2 doses of the same vaccine.